Altriors/binflow/README.md

 - JWT tokens expire in 7 days
 - Images are stored on Cloudinary via multer memory storage
 - Leaflet marker icons are fixed via `utils/leafletIcons.js` — import this before rendering any map

+## How this was built

+-This project was built with AI assistance throughout — Cursor as the editor, with Claude and ChatGPT used for code generation, debugging, and design decisions.

+-Every feature was reviewed, tested, and integrated manually.
+The architecture decisions, project structure, database schema, and overall direction were defined by us — the AI tools handled the implementation speed.

+-This is increasingly how software gets built, and we're not hiding it.